Moving House and Council Tax – The Facts

 If your new home isn’t located within the same local authority, setting up your new account is as simple as making a quick call to your new council and informing them of your new address.

 You can also report a change of address online.
 Search for your local council website and find the change of address form in the Residential section.
-Bolton’s local council, for example, has an online form for people moving into or within its council area.
+Some councils have online form for people moving into or within its council area.
 It’s important to know that your old council will continue charging you until they’re notified that you’ve left the area.
 Avoid paying more council tax than you need to by informing them of your moving date ahead of time.

 What information do I need to provide?

 You’ll need to provide detailed information on your account and living situation in order to close your council tax account.
 In order to close your existing council tax account, you may need to provide the following information:

 - Your name, address and contact telephone number